dlang-community/Pegged/pegged/docs/Extended PEG Syntax.md

 Space Arrow and User-Defined Spacing
 ------------------------------------

 There is another kind of space-level rule, it's the 'space arrow', just using `< ` (lower-than followed by a space) as an arrow.
-Instead of then treating the parsing expression as a standard non-space-consuming PEG sequence, it will consume spaces between elements.
+Instead of then treating the parsing expression as a standard non-space-consuming PEG sequence, it will consume spaces before, between and after elements.

 So, given: